How to Paint Monolithic or Plaster Cladding

 - Choose a paint colour with a Light Reflective Value (LRV) of 40% or higher.
 Lighter colours have higher LRV ratings because they reflect more sunlight and therefore absorb less heat.
 Darker coloured paints deteriorate more rapidly than lighter colours and can cause the plaster to crack as a result of the cladding heating up and flexing.
 Because of this, paint manufacturers will not guarantee their paint if the colour’s LRV rating is below 40% and is used on plaster.

-- Applying the correct film thickness of an Elastomeric paint is critical.
-Applying an elastomeric paint too thin (or too thick) can cause problems like bubbling and flaking in the future.
-An elastomeric that has been applied to thin offers less protection than a standard acrylic paint.
+- Applying the correct film thickness of paint is critical.
+Applying a paint too thin (or too thick) can cause problems like bubbling and flaking in the future.
+Paint that has been applied to thin offers less protection than a standard acrylic paint.
 Paint manufacturers provide technical data sheets which show the correct application rates of their paints.

 - Take photos to record the preparation work that is carried out on your home before the paint is applied.
 Paint manufacturer warranties can vary from two to ten years depending on the condition the substrate was in prior to the paint application.
 Proof of good preparation work and the condition of the cladding before the paint went on can help you if things do go wrong.